A warm welcome awaits you in the shadow of Hadrian’s Wall

 Following the UNESCO World Heritage Site of Hadrian’s Wall, the Hadrian's Wall Path passes through some of England’s most beautiful and dynamic landscapes, from rolling fields and rugged moorland to the vibrant cities of Newcastle upon Tyne and Carlisle.
 There’s history every step of the way, as well as a few cosy pubs!

-Herding Hill Farm, Northumberland offers plenty of accommodation on the Hadrian's Wall Path, positioned midway, just 1 mile from the Hadrian's Wall walk, close to some of the best parts of Hadrian's Wall and is one of the best stargazing spots in the UK.
+Herding Hill Farm, Northumberland offers plenty of accommodation on the Hadrian's Wall Path, positioned midway between Steel Rigg and Walltown Country Park, just 1 mile fCawfields Quarry, close to some of the best parts of Hadrian's Wall and is one of the best stargazing spots in the UK.
 We are also a good base if you only want to walk parts of Hadrian's Wall.

 Sign showing Penine Way and Cyclist

 A 268 mile (429 Km) walking route from Edale in Derbyshire to Kirk Yetholm in the Scottish Borders.
-Steeped in history, it crosses some of the finest wild upland landscapes in England, from the Peak District, through the Yorkshire Dales, across the North Pennines and over Hadrian’s Wall in Northumberland to the Cheviots.
+Steeped in history, the National Trail Pennine Way crosses some of the finest wild upland landscapes in England, from the Peak District, through the Yorkshire Dales, across the North Pennines and over Hadrian’s Wall in Northumberland to the Cheviots.

-The Trail passes through three National Parks, The North Pennines AONB, two National Nature Reserves and 20 Sites of Special Scientific Interest.
-The variety of habitats make it one of the best places in Europe to observe birds, like breeding waders in the spring and early summer.
+The Pennine Way passes through three National Parks, The North Pennines AONB, two National Nature Reserves and 20 Sites of Special Scientific Interest.
+The variety of habitats make it one of the best National Trails in Europe to observe birds, like breeding waders in the spring and early summer.

-Herding Hill Farm is positioned less than 1-mile from the section of walk that passes by Cawfields Quarry.
+Herding Hill Farm is positioned less than 1-mile from the section of the Pennine Way that passes by Cawfields Quarry.

 SelectListLogosCarousel